Digital Minor Illness Referral Service (DMIRS)

 The purpose of the Digital Minor Illness Referral Service (DMIRS) is to reduce the burden on urgent and emergency care services by referring patients requiring low acuity advice and treatment from NHS 111 to community pharmacy.
 Its aim is to ensure that patients have access to the same if not better levels of care, closer to home and with a self-care emphasis.

 The agreement is for the pharmacy to provide self-care advice and support, including printed information, to all individuals referred to the pharmacy by NHS 111 on the management of specified low acuity conditions.
 The service level agreement is being finalised at present once this has been approved it will be sent out to all pharmacies, and head offices for the multiples.

-The service has gone live in November and further information will be shared via NHSE in regards to test sites and the phased “go live” process. its important to ensure that all teams, reliefs, locums and Saturday staff are briefed to ensure they can access pharmoutcomes, have access to key documents to enable them to action referrals that come through the system.
+The service went live in November 2018 and further information will be shared via NHSE in regards to test sites and the phased “go live” process.
+Its important to ensure that all teams, reliefs, locums and Saturday staff are briefed to ensure they can access PharmOutcomes and have access to key documents to enable them to action referrals that come through the system.

-We will be having launch events in conjunction with your LPC for Community Pharmacy across the area and would like for you all to attend to understand more about the service and to answer questions before the service goes live and referrals are made.
+NHSE will be having launch events in conjunction with selected LPC’s for Community Pharmacies across the area and would like for you all to attend to understand more about the service and to answer questions before the service goes live and referrals are made.

 DMIRS North East Training Video

 In due course – the supporting documents will be shared by NHSE